 Signatures

-In this section, the Dynamic Analysis Report presents the verdicts and signatures that matched the sample behavior together with the associated score, which contributes to the final verdict and scoring.
-Each one of the signatures presents the associated tag related to the detection (Ex: trojan, redline) or type of activity that is performed (Ex: collection, discovery)
+This section includes the verdicts and signatures that matched the sample behavior together with the associated score, which contributes to the final verdict and scoring.
+Each one of the signatures presents the associated tag related to the detection (e.g.,: trojan, redline) or type of activity that is performed (e.g.,: collection, discovery).

 Processes